Stochastic leverage effect in high-frequency data: a Fourier based analysis: Introduction

-The remainder of the paper is organized as follows.
-In Section \ref{sec3}, we introduce the model set-up, the definition of the FEL, and of the Fourier estimator of the stochastic leverage effect together with their asymptotic properties in the absence of microstructure noise.
-In Section \ref{sec5}, we analyse the finite sample properties of the FEL in the presence of microstructure noise and an optimal selection strategy for its related cutting frequencies parameters.
-In Section \ref{sec6}, we discuss how to practically implement the Fourier estimator of the stochastic leverage effect in the presence of microstructure noise contamination.
-Section \ref{sec7} applies our results to real financial data.
+The paper has the following structure.
+In Section \ref{sec3}, we introduce the model set-up, the definition of the FEL, and the FESL together with their asymptotic properties in the absence of microstructure noise.
+In Section \ref{sec5}, we analyze the finite sample properties of the FEL in the presence of microstructure noise and the selection strategy for the cutting frequency parameters.
+In Section \ref{sec6}, we discuss how to implement the FESL in the presence of microstructure noise.
+Section \ref{sec7} applies our results to S\&P500 futures prices.
+Section \ref{sec8} concludes.
 The Appendix contains the proofs of all statements presented in the paper.